wind-press/windpress/README.md

 ## Sponsors

-If you like this project, please consider supporting it by becoming a sponsor.
+If you like this project, please consider supporting us by becoming a sponsor.

 <a aria-label="GitHub Sponsors" href="https://github.com/sponsors/suabahasa">
     <picture>